• Skip to primary navigation

 Is Cadbury Creme Egg ice cream safe to eat while pregnant?

-There is nothing in this recipe that would usually pose a risk to pregnant women, as long as all the ingredients are in good condition and the ice cream is prepared hygienically.
+There is nothing in this recipe that would usually pose a risk to pregnant people, as long as all the ingredients are in good condition and the ice cream is prepared hygienically.
 Be sure to use pasteurised dairy (most brands are, but it's a good idea to check, as the NHS explains).

 Whenever cooking for at-risk groups like a pregnant person, small children, or older people it's particularly important to practice good food hygiene, especially with a recipe like this that isn't being cooked.
 The Food Standards Agency has some helpful information and guidance on their website if you want to check best practices and brush up on your skills.